ronna-s/go-ood/README2.md

 This is NOT what is referred to as pass by value and pass by reference.
 That terminology is used to describe languages with constructors and particularly copy constructors.
-In Go there is no copy constructor but de facto everything is passed by value and something is always copy.
+In Go there is no copy constructor but de facto everything is passed by value and something is always copied.
 The difference is, that if you use a pointer explicitly (and pointers are explicit in Go), what is copied is the address of the value, so the memory is still accessible.

 Teaser: what will the following code do?